akruszewski/gibl/manuscript/chapter2.md

 2
 ```

 Of course, writing and evaluating procedures this way is hard.
-Instead, we can define our procedure in the definitions area and then interact with it in the interactions area:
+Instead, we can define the procedure in the definitions area and then interact with it in the interactions area:

 ```racket
 (define add-one (lambda (x) (+ x 1)))